domschl/RaspberryNtpServer/README.md

 > **Note:** Before you setup `chrony`, make sure you completed `gpsd` configuration and that `gpsd` is running ok, and that you have a valid PPS signal at `/dev/pps0`.

+> **Note:** Especially when using Raspberry Pi 5 (with new features PTP and RTC), it is recommended to use the standard Raspberry Pi OS, which comes with a chrony version, that is aware of the Raspberry Pi hardware.

 Recent chronyd versions drop root privilege after start (check for the `-u` option in `chronyd.service` to see the user that will be used to run `chronyd`).
 If `/dev/pps0` is not accessible for that user, pps won't work.
 There are two solutions: either use a version of chronyd that doesn't drop privileges and runs as root, or setup a `udev` rule that allows access to `/dev/pps0` for the process-user of `chronyd`.

 If you [compile](https://chrony.tuxfamily.org/doc/3.5/installation.html), [mirror](https://github.com/mlichvar/chrony/blob/master/doc/installation.adoc) `chrony` yourself, there is an option `--disable-privdrop` for `configure`.
 See `configure -h` for all options for building `chrony`.